Skip to main content

 What 'bad credit' means for Delaware business loans

-Most conventional Delaware lenders apply the SBA Small Business Scoring Service (SBSS) alongside owner FICO.
-SBSS scores range 0–300; the SBA preferred 7(a) threshold is typically 155+.
-Owner FICO below 620 and SBSS below 140 are standard sub-prime territory.
+Most conventional Delaware lenders still reference the SBA Small Business Scoring Service (SBSS) alongside owner FICO, though the SBA sunset its mandatory 155+ SBSS gating threshold for 7(a) Small Loans effective March 1, 2026 (SBA Procedural Notice 5000-875701) — lenders now set their own credit-scoring bar, commonly still in the 140–165 range.
+Owner FICO below 620 remains the standard sub-prime marker.
 Delaware's economy is shaped by three defining clusters: financial services and banking — Wilmington is the credit card capital of the United States, home to JPMorgan Chase, Bank of America, Barclays, Capital One, and dozens of financial holding companies that incorporated under Delaware's favorable 1981 Financial Center Development Act — a growing biopharma and life sciences sector anchored by AstraZeneca's U.S. headquarters in Wilmington, Incyte Corporation, and a University of Delaware biotech research corridor, and diversified agriculture concentrated in Kent and Sussex counties (Delaware is a top U.S. broiler chicken producer).
 Credit events tied to financial services industry cycles, biopharma R&D funding interruptions, or agricultural commodity downturns are viewed differently by mission lenders than chronic financial distress.
 The SBA Office of Advocacy identifies Wilmington's underserved communities and rural downstate Delaware as having significant small-business credit gaps that CDFI lending bridges.

 Delaware CDFI partners that serve sub-prime borrowers